-Thursday 19 November 2015
+Thursday, 19 November 2015

 The Rysbrack Statuettes of Rubens, van Dyck and du Quesnoy, Part 18, The Terracotta Statuettes of Rubens by Rysbrack.

-The Terracotta Statuette of Peter Paul Rubens
+The Terracotta Statuette of Peter Paul Rubens.

-at the Musee d'Ixelles, Brussels.
+at the Musee d'Ixelles, Brussels, Belgium

-After Michael Rysbrack.
+After the original terracotta by Michael Rysbrack.

-A cast taken from the Original Terracotta by Rysbrack.
+A cast taken from the original Terracotta by Rysbrack.

 Height 60 cms.